sarahlappin/SDP_Group_9/README.md

 6. If you are a windows user:
     1. Add "set" to the commands on lines 32 and 33 so they are in the form: `"set WEBPACK_ENV=development webpack -w"`
     2. Change line 31 to: ` "dev:server": "nodemon --exec ./node_modules/.bin/babel-node.cmd init.js --ignore 'scss'",`
+7. If you are a linux/Mac user:
+   1. Ensure "set" is not before the commands as in 6.1.
+The should look like: `"WEBPACK_ENV=development webpack -w"`
+   2. Ensure line 31 of package.json is: ` "dev:server": "nodemon --exec ./node_modules/.bin/babel-node init.js --ignore 'scss'",`
-7. In a new terminal: `npm run dev:assets`
+8. In a new terminal: `npm run dev:assets`
-8. On the same terminal as 4: `npm run dev:server`
+9. On the same terminal as 4: `npm run dev:server`